How Will Prefabricated Construction & 3D Printing Build Construction's Future?

-While software reshapes construction's digital landscape, there are two technologies poised to reshape the industry's physical landscape: prefabricated construction and 3D printing.
+While software, IoT, and the cloud reshape construction's digital landscape, there are two technologies poised to reshape the industry's physical landscape: prefabricated construction and 3D printing.

 Prefab construction is a process modeled off modern manufacturing best practices.
 It involves fabricating the majority of a structure in an offsite factory, and then shipping those pieces to be easily assembled on site.
 The process is employed in creating both residential and commercial structures.

 3D printing refers to a variety of techniques that are used to print a physical structure.
 The technology is developing rapidly, and materials as diverse as concrete, metal, and resin are currently used to build entire structures like bridges and houses, as well as individual building components.

 The benefits to both construction methods are numerous.
 They can each reduce supply costs, decrease build times, simplify project planning, and create greener processes and greener buildings.

 While they haven't hit the mainstream quite yet, both methods are already making serious waves in the AEC industry, with several major 2017 breakthroughs.
 Below is a small sample of the stories that made headlines in 2017.